MEREDITHDU/Data_Compression_Algorithms/Golomb Code/README.txt

 For running the Decoder:

 program file: "golomb_decoder.java"
 1. The program uses "golomb_compressed.txt" as the input file.
-Put the text that has to be compressed here.
+This is the same as the compressed file generated in previous step.

 2. The program produces "golomb_decoded.txt" as output file which is the decompressed version of the compressed file.
 The contents of this file should be the same as "golomb_input.txt".